GraemeMalcolm/ai-agents/Instructions/Labs/01-agent-dev.md

                print("Please enter a prompt.")
                continue

-           # Create and run a thread with a prompt message
+           # Create and run a thread with a user prompt message
+           # (the prompt includes the data from the file)
            thread = project_client.agents.create_thread()
            message = project_client.agents.create_message(
                thread_id=thread.id,